Ways To

 One sentence is better than nothing

-Really, it is.
-Don’t give yourself a hard time if you’re really struggling to get into it – you can’t force writing but you can cultivate a habit.
+It is.
+Don’t give yourself a hard time if you’re struggling to get into it.
+As I mentioned earlier, you can’t force writing but you can cultivate a habit.
 Just writing one sentence is better than not writing anything at all.
-I recently came to the conclusion that even if you just do one thing, and do it well, then you’ve been more productive than you realised.
+Even if you just do one thing, and do it well, then you’ve been more productive than you would’ve been if you did nothing at all.

 There’s a lot of pressure these days to ‘be productive‘.
-Make sure you’re actually doing just one thing.
+It’s toxic positivity, and I don’t agree with it.
+Instead of focusing on being productive, instead, try doing just one thing.
 If you get more done that day, great.
 If you don’t, that’s ok too.
 Small steps, remember.

 What is your goal?
 Why are you writing in the first place?
 If it’s becoming a chore then you’re going to find it even harder to stay motivated.
 So, try and remember why you started to write in the first place and see if you can work your way back to that place of excitement.